SAP-archive/iot-edge-samples/custom-services-additional-apis-messagebus/README.md

 #### SAP Edge Services, cloud edition

 1. Use the SAP Edge Services Policy service, navigate to the Services list and create new custom services.
-2. Use "EXTERNALFLOW" for the event topic field (or what you have defined at line 46 of the file 2.
-Use "EXTERNALFLOW" for the event topic field (or what you have defined at line 6 of the file ./external-flow-configuration/src/main/java/com/sap/iotservices/gateway/interceptor/ExternalFlowActivator.java for the project external-flow-configuration; use any other unique value for the other projects
+2. Use "EXTERNALFLOW" for the event topic field (or what you have defined at line 6 of the file ./external-flow-configuration/src/main/java/com/sap/iotservices/gateway/interceptor/ExternalFlowActivator.java for the project external-flow-configuration; use any other unique value for the other projects
 3. Use the jar file inside the folder /targetof each single project.
 4. Save it.
 5. Go in the Gateways and Group of Gateways list and search for your gateway in the list